ConservationMetrics/mapgl-tile-renderer/README.md

 This headless Node.js MapGL renderer can be used to generate styled raster tiles in an MBTiles format.
 It can work with self-provided tilesets and a stylesheet, or an online API source with optional GeoJSON and OpenStreetMap data overlays.

-The motivation to build this utility is to create offline background maps for use in mobile data collection applications, such as [Mapeo](https://mapeo.app/) and [ODK Collect](https://getodk.org/) / [KoboToolbox Collect](https://www.kobotoolbox.org/), or other offline-compatible tools that can work with self-hosted maps like [Terrastories](https://terrastories.app/).
+The motivation to build this utility is to create offline background maps for use in mobile data collection applications, such as [Mapeo](https://mapeo.app/), [ODK Collect](https://getodk.org/), [Kobo Collect](https://www.kobotoolbox.org/), [Locus Map](https://www.locusmap.app/) or other offline-compatible tools that can work with self-hosted tiles like [Terrastories](https://terrastories.app/).
 However, it can be helpful for any use case where having self-hosted raster MBTiles is a requirement.

 This tool started as an extension of [mbgl-renderer](https://github.com/consbio/mbgl-renderer), which was built to export single static map images.
 Our thanks go out to the contributors of that project.